kolonialno/troncos/README.md

 ## Setup

-> **NOTE**: It is a good idea to use a `settings.py`-file (or similar) as an authoritative source of variables (service name, environment, whether tracing is enabled or not, log level etc.) In this README we use `os.environ` for the sake of clarity.
+> **NOTE**: It is a good idea to use a `settings.py`-file (or similar) as an authoritative source of variables (service name, environment, whether tracing is enabled or not, log level, etc).
+In this README we use `os.environ` for the sake of clarity.

 ### Choosing an exporter